 In Panetti v.
 Davis, 863 F.3d 366, 375 (5th Cir.
 2017), the Fifth Circuit held that Panetti was entitled to appointed counsel and "funding for experts and other investigative resources," given that "a decade has now passed since the last determination of whether this concededly mentally ill petitioner is competent to be executed."
-For an article detailing how few defendants have raised Panetti claims in federal court and how unsuccessful those claims have been, see Michael L. Perlin et al., "The World of Illusion Is at My Door": Why Panetti v.
+Following a three-day evidentiary hearing, a district judge concluded that executing Panetti would violate the Eighth Amendment because he "lacks a rational understanding of the connection between his offense and his sentence of death."
+See Panetti v.
+Lumpkin, 2023 U.S. Dist.
+Lexis 173754 (W.D.
+Tex.
+Sept.
+27, 2023).
+For articles detailing how few defendants have raised Panetti claims and how unsuccessful those claims have been, see Michael L. Perlin et al., "The World of Illusion Is at My Door": Why Panetti v.
 Quarterman Is a Legal Mirage, 59 CRIM.
-L. BULL. (forthcoming 2023).
+L. BULL. (forthcoming); Michael L. Perlin et al., "The Timeless Explosion of Fantasy's Dream": How State Courts Have Ignored the Supreme Court's Decision in Panetti v.
+Quarterman, 49 AM.
+J.L. & MED.
+527 (2023).